TEXAS BIRDING TOUR: DETAILED ITINERARY

 Texas: Day 1 Our tour begins this evening at our San Antonio hotel.

-En-route, we will cross the vast King Ranch and we will stop from time to time to check out the many birds of prey which are a feature of the area.
-The commonest species are Black and Turkey Vultures, Red-tailed Hawk, Crested Caracara (or Northern Crested-Caracara) and American Kestrel, so we shall be concentrating on the less numerous White-tailed Kite and Harris’s and White-tailed Hawks.
+En route, we will cross the vast King Ranch and we will stop from time to time to check out the many birds of prey that are a feature of the area.
+The commonest species are Black and Turkey Vultures, Red-tailed Hawk, Crested Caracara and American Kestrel, so we shall be concentrating on the less numerous White-tailed Kite and Harris’s and White-tailed Hawks.
 We can also expect Western Cattle Egret, Lark Sparrow and Eastern Meadowlark.

-Amongst the more interesting resident specialities that we should encounter are three species restricted to Texas and northeast Mexico; Green Parakeet, Red-crowned Parrot (or Red-crowned Amazon), Black-crested Titmouse and Long-billed Thrasher.
+Amongst the more interesting resident specialities that we should encounter are four species restricted to Texas and northeast Mexico; Green Parakeet, Red-crowned Amazon, Black-crested Titmouse and Long-billed Thrasher.
 Both the parrot species have recolonized the lower Rio Grande Valley, apparently naturally, after becoming locally extirpated.
 (Tamaulipas Crow, a northeast Mexican endemic, used to wander over to Brownsville quite regularly, but nowadays has become rare and unpredictable.)

-More widespread species that extend into Texas include Least Grebe, Neotropic Cormorant, Black-bellied Whistling-Duck, Gray Hawk, the noisy Plain Chachalaca (so habituated at some places that they run up for handouts!), Red-billed Pigeon, White-tipped Dove, Pauraque, Buff-bellied Hummingbird, Ringed and Green Kingfishers, Golden-fronted Woodpecker, Couch’s Kingbird, Great Kiskadee, the striking Green Jay, Clay-colored Robin, Olive Sparrow, Altamira and Audubon’s Orioles, and Bronzed Cowbird.
+More widespread species that extend into Texas include Least Grebe, Neotropic Cormorant, Black-bellied Whistling Duck, Grey Hawk, the noisy Plain Chachalaca (so habituated at some places that they run up for handouts!), Red-billed Pigeon, White-tipped Dove, Pauraque, Buff-bellied Hummingbird, Ringed and Green Kingfishers, Golden-fronted Woodpecker, Northern Beardless Tyrannulet, Couch’s and Tropical Kingbirds, Great Kiskadee, Brown-crested Flycatcher, the striking Green Jay, Clay-colored Thrush, Olive Sparrow, Altamira and Audubon’s Orioles, and Bronzed Cowbird.
 (Brown Jay also became resident in extreme south Texas for a time, but is now only an extremely rare visitor.)

-Amongst the many other species we may well see are Anhinga, Green Heron, Sharp-shinned and Red-shouldered Hawks, Mourning, Inca and White-winged Doves, Common Ground-Dove, Great Horned Owl, Ladder-backed Woodpecker, Yellow-bellied Sapsucker, Northern Flicker, the brilliant Vermilion Flycatcher, Chihuahuan Raven, Carolina and House Wrens, Blue-gray Gnatcatcher, Northern Mockingbird, White-eyed Vireo, Northern Cardinal, Brewer’s Blackbird, Great-tailed Grackle and American Goldfinch.
-In addition, passerine migrants are often much in evidence at this time of year.
+Amongst the many other species that we may well see are Anhinga, Green Heron, Sharp-shinned and Red-shouldered Hawks, Mourning, Inca and White-winged Doves, Common Ground-Dove, Great Horned Owl, Ladder-backed Woodpecker, Yellow-bellied Sapsucker, Northern Flicker, the brilliant Vermilion Flycatcher, Chihuahuan Raven, Carolina and House Wrens, Blue-grey Gnatcatcher, Northern Mockingbird, White-eyed Vireo, Northern Cardinal, Brewer’s Blackbird, Great-tailed Grackle and American Goldfinch.
+In addition, passerine migrants are often much in evidence at this time of year and sometimes one or two wintering Sprague’s Pipits linger into spring.

-We should also see a selection of mammals, including Coyote, Common Racoon, Collared Peccary, Eastern Fox Squirrel and Eastern Cottontail, during our visit to the region.
+We should also see a selection of mammals during our visit to the region, including Coyote, Common Racoon, Collared Peccary, Pronghorn Antelope, Eastern Fox Squirrel, Spotted and Mexican Ground Squirrels and Eastern Cottontail.

 Texas: Days 7-9 Much of our time will be spent in the woodlands around the village of High Island, particularly in the early mornings.
 These areas can be simply full of migrant land birds in spring, especially during ‘fall’ conditions.
 An extraordinary variety of American wood-warblers can be found here at this season, all in pristine breeding plumage!
-The more common warbler species should include Tennessee, Orange-crowned, Yellow, Magnolia, Black-throated Green, Blackburnian, Bay-breasted, Black-and-white, Kentucky and Hooded Warblers, Northern Parula, American Redstart, Ovenbird, Northern Waterthrush and Common Yellowthroat.
-In addition, Blue-winged, Golden-winged, Nashville, Chestnut-sided, Blackpoll, Cerulean, Prothonotary, Worm-eating, Swainson’s and Wilson’s Warblers, and Northern and Louisiana Waterthrushes, can also turn up during this time of year.
+The more common warbler species should include Tennessee, Yellow, Magnolia, Black-throated Green, Blackburnian, Bay-breasted, Black-and-white, Kentucky and Hooded Warblers, Northern Parula, American Redstart, Ovenbird, Northern Waterthrush and Common Yellowthroat.
+In addition, Orange-crowned, Blue-winged, Golden-winged, Nashville, Chestnut-sided, Blackpoll, Cerulean, Prothonotary, Worm-eating, Swainson’s and Wilson’s Warblers and Louisiana Waterthrush can also turn up during this time of year.

 Raptors are numerous in the Anahuac area and could include Swainson’s and Broad-winged Hawks, Northern Harrier, Osprey and Peregrine Falcon.
 Flooded fields attract migrant shorebirds such as American Golden Plover, Hudsonian Godwit, Greater and Lesser Yellowlegs, Spotted, Buff-breasted, Upland, Pectoral, Solitary and Stilt Sandpipers, Wilson’s Phalarope, Long-billed Dowitcher and summering Black-necked Stilts.
 An evening visit here could produce Barn Owl and we may even hear the secretive Black Rail, although seeing one would be extraordinarily lucky.